The arraignment hearing is a critical process within the criminal justice system.

 What Happens After an Arraignment?

-Often the prosecutor and the defendant’s attorney will engage in plea negotiations, which may lead to a plea agreement.
+Often, the prosecutor and the defendant’s attorney will engage in plea negotiations, which may lead to a plea agreement.
 Plea agreements often require the defendant to plead guilty to certain offenses in exchange for a specific sentence.
 Sometimes the charges may be reduced or certain charges dropped.

 Such a scenario may lead to a “blind” or “open” plea in which the defendant pleads guilty without a plea agreement.
 It will be up to the judge to decide the sentence, and the judge may order the probation office or other court personnel to prepare a sentencing report prior to sentencing.

-Finally, a defendant always has the right to go to trial.
-A trial can be a jury trial, where a jury of 12 decides whether the defendant is guilty or not guilty, or it can be a bench trial, where a judge decides.
+A defendant always has the right to go to trial.
+A trial can be a jury trial, where a grand jury of 12 decides whether the defendant is guilty or not guilty, or it can be a bench trial, where a judge decides.
 The prosecutor has the burden of proof at trial, and to be found guilty, the prosecutor must prove that the defendant committed the offense beyond a reasonable doubt, which is the highest standard of proof in the law.

 No matter the result of an arrest, it can have a negative impact on the defendant’s life.
 Renting an apartment or finding employment becomes very difficult with a criminal record, regardless of the severity of the crime.

 Most states, however, have methods to alleviate the difficulties of a criminal record for certain crimes.
 Having a defense attorney in this situation is crucial as they are the ones trained to navigate the legal system.

-Expunging (or concealing) a criminal record is a possibility for some offenders.
-In Connecticut, for instance, misdemeanors and felonies are eligible for expungement after 3 and 5 years, respectively.
-In Maine expungement is much more limited.
-Only offenders under the age of 21 and convicted of a Class E offense (up to 6 months of incarceration) are eligible.
+Expunging (or concealing) a criminal record is possible for some offenders.
+In Connecticut, for instance, misdemeanors and felonies are eligible for expungement after three and five years, respectively.
+In Maine, expungement is much more limited.
+Only offenders under the age of 21 and convicted of a Class E offense (up to six months of incarceration) are eligible.